 Types of Cataracts

 There are three types of cataracts, and they are categorized primarily by where they start within the eye.

 - Nuclear cataracts: The most common age-related cataract, these start in the center of the lens and are mostly caused by the hardening of the lens.

-- Cortical cataracts: Originating on the outside edge of the lens and moving towards the center of the eye, these cataracts are characterized white, cloudy spots on the lens of the eye.
+- Cortical cataracts: Originating on the outside edge of the lens and moving towards the center of the eye, these cataracts are characterized by white, cloudy spots on the lens of the eye.

-- Subcapsular cataracts: Beginning in the back of the lens these cloudy areas can create a halo effect and glare around lights.
+- Subcapsular cataracts: Beginning in the back of the lens, these cloudy areas can create a halo effect and glare around lights.

 A cataract starts small and may have no effect on your vision initially.
 According to Dr. Dhaliwal, “Blurred vision is an early indicator that a cataract is developing, though the exact symptoms experienced are directly related to the type of cataract that is developing.
-For example, nuclear cataracts may initially improve your close up vision, however, that improvement is temporary.”
+For example, nuclear cataracts may initially improve your close-up vision; however, that improvement is temporary.”
 Some of the most common signs that you may have a cataract include:

 - Blurry, cloudy, foggy vision

 - Glare (from headlights, lamps, sun, etc.)